rbrayb/AzureB2CFunctions/README.md

 # AzureB2CFunctions

-Utility functions for Azure AD B2C.
+Utility REST API functions for Azure AD B2C.

 Note: PoC - not Production ready - use at own risk!